mubeeen1/sakura-downloader/README.md

 ### 🌺 Major Blooms of Improvement

 - **🌙 Complete UI Renaissance**: Transformed from a simple garden into a breathtaking cherry blossom sanctuary with modern aesthetics
-- **📱 Instagram Integration**: Welcome Instagram to our digital garden!
-Now supporting posts, reels, and stories
+- **📱 Multi-Platform Integration**: Enhanced support for all major social media platforms
 - **🔄 Enhanced Pinterest Experience**: Improved scraping with graceful error handling and better reliability
 - **📱 Mobile-First Design**: Fully responsive across all devices, from desktop gardens to mobile blossoms